maizzle/maizzle.com/content/docs/transformers/base-url.md

 ---
 title: "Base URL"
-description: "Set a base URL and easily prepend absolute URLs to any source in your HTML emails"
+description: "Set a base URL and easily prepend absolute URLs to any source in your HTML emails."
 ---

 # Base URL